Remuneration policy

 Exceptions

 Deviations may be made from the Remuneration Policy in cases where there are special circumstances.
-Only if it is necessary to fulfill the company’s long-term interests, sustainability or financial viability may the Board deviate from the Remuneration Policy adopted by the AGM.
-Deviations must be reported and motivated in a subsequent Remuneration Report.
+Only if it is necessary to fulfill the company’s long-term interests, sustainability or financial viability may the Board deviate from the Remuneration Policy adopted by the Annual General Meeting.
+Deviations must be reported and motivated in a subsequent remuneration report.

 Share